Nick Jonas & Priyanka Chopra Are Thriving In Ariana Grande & Pete Davidson's Shadow

 Nick Jonas and Priyanka Chopra just hit a major celebrity milestone: meeting the family.
 It's something newly-minted couple Ariana Grande and Pete Davidson may not have even achieved before outlets started reporting their engagement.
 In fact, so much of the focus has been on the whirlwind relationship between the 24-year-olds that this summer's other unexpected celebrity couple has been allowed to quietly thrive.
 But don't worry, Jopra (Pronas?
 Niyanka?
 Prick?), we see you, and it's time to give you some love.

-Datings rumors started circulating at the end of May, after the two spent Memorial Day weekend together, and a source told Us Weekly, "they are dating and it's brand new."
+Datings rumours started circulating at the end of May, after the two spent Memorial Day weekend together, and a source told Us Weekly, "they are dating and it's brand new."

 Advertisement